A-Star100/srb2-mods/CL_SpeedySonic/README.md

 # Speedy Sonic
 [View the official trailer here](https://www.youtube.com/watch?v=_WBq-iaOaGc).

 My first character mod for SRB2, created from this [template](https://mb.srb2.org/threads/pk3-file-template.40272/)!
-(Thank you **very much**, David, for making the template, I cannot express my gratitude).
+(Thanks, David, for making the template!).

 Speedy Sonic is slightly faster than vanilla Sonic but still controllable like him, as well as having 2 new abilities: